aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

    ```bash
    cdk deploy
    ```
-6. Note: The AWS CDK deployment process will output the DynamoDB table name, the API endpoint and the IoT Core Topic name used for testing this project
+6. Note: The AWS CDK deployment process will output the DocumentDB name, the Lambda ARN used as a CDC Stream, the EventBridge Bus used for receiving the changes from the stream

 ## How it works

-This pattern follows a _functionless_ approach to achieve a full-circle event propagation, and report the change back to the client.
+This pattern will use an already existing AWS DocumentDB Database and attach a lambda function that will stream any change detected to the items in the aforementioned database.

 The following resources will be provisioned:

-- A DynamoDB Table that stores data and configured with a DDB Stream
-- An EventBridge Pipe configured as a target for the DDB Stream
+- A Lambda Function that process the changes from an already existing DocumentDB Database and sends them to an EventBridge Bus
+- An EventBridge Bus that will receive changes from the Lambda and publish them to an EventBridge Rule
+- An EventBridge Rule that receive the changes for bus and publish them to given targets for further processing
-- A REST Api configured as a target for the EventBridge Pipe
+- A Lambda Function that acts as a target for the EventBridge Rule and further process the changes
-- The REST Api configures a path `iot` with a POST request and an AWS Direct Service Integration to IoT Data
-- An IoT Core Topic & IoT Core Endpoint to publish data to

-IoT Core is an AWS service that covers a wide verity of use cases.
-One important feature that can be leveraged in serverless event driven architectures, is the scalable pub/sub topic based api.

-NOTICE: the pattern doesn't use AWS Lambda at any stage to propagate the data change

-**_Disclaimer:_** This pattern doesn't favor one architectural pattern over another.
-It is merely an example of using _functionless_ development with IoT Core

 ## Testing